saziosu/weather-check/README.md

 The user is then asked to enter the date they would like to check the weather for.
 The user can choose a date from 01/01/1979.
 The date must be the format of DD/MM/YYYY, if the user enters an incorrect format or date and error will be shown.
+If an error is shown, the user will be given the opportunity to input their choice again.

 ### New City